vakaruge/vakaruge.github.io/index.md

 </details>
 <details>
   <summary>who is organizing this?</summary>
-By a group of techines like us. <a href="https://t.me/rootsysadmin">Cat</a>  currently oversees things, along with a team of three.
+By a group of techines like us. <a href="https://t.me/rootsysadmin">Cat</a>  currently oversees things, along with a team of others.
 Administrative and paperwork support (where required) is provided by <a href="https://micta.ngo">MICTA</a>
 </details>

 <hr />